We have elected to not carry Wise Food for these reasons:

 I contacted the company about this and they never replied.

 (Actual calorie requirements per day are MUCH higher than these figures!
 2300 - 2900 for men and women leading an active lifestyle.
-The Wise "4 month unit" above would only last 22 days).
+We did the math - the Wise "4 month unit" above would only last 22 actual days).
 See our Food Calculator for further details on calorie requirements.

-4) Oxygen levels are very high.
+4) Oxygen levels are very high which means shelf life is very low.
 Mountain House (Oregon Freeze Dry, the largest freeze drying company in the industry) commissioned an independent laboratory to test Wise Food.
 What they found was shocking.
 Wise Foods contained an average of 18% oxygen, 110 times higher then comparable Mountain House products.
 The main contributors to food spoilage are water, heat, light, and oxygen.

 Sample review found online: